pireddag/csvTable/README.md

-# csvTable
+# csv-table
-The csvTable plugin provides a keyboard shortcut to import a .csv file into a TeXmacs document as a table.
+The csv-table plugin provides a keyboard shortcut to import a .csv file into a TeXmacs document as a table.

 The file is imported through a Scheme function invoked in the TeXmacs editor by the key combination (keyboard shortcut) "t a b l e tab"---that is, type "table" followed by a tab--- and is placed as a table in the current document at the cursor position.